Stratifications of Newton polygon strata and Traverso's conjectures for p-divisible groups: Introduction

 (b) The set $U_{n_\scrD}=\{s\in S\mid n_\scrD(s)\leq m\}$ is closed in $S$.

 (c) The set $U_{q_\scrD}=\{s\in S\mid q_\scrD(s)\leq m\}$ is closed in $S$.

 (d) The set $U_{q_{\scrD, \scrE}}=\{s\in S\mid q_{\scrD,\scrE}(s)\leq m\}$ is closed in $S$. \end{Thm}

-It follows that $S$ carries three natural stratifications into a finite number of reduced locally closed subschemes associated to $\scrD$: The strata of the {\em $b$-stratification} are the loci where the function $b_\scrD:S\to\NN$ is constant; the {\em $n$-stratification} and the {\em $q$-stratification} are defined similarly.
+It follows that $S$ carries three natural stratifications into a finite number of reduced locally closed subschemes associated to $\scrD$: The strata of the {$b$-stratification} are the loci where the function $b_\scrD:S\to\NN$ is constant; the {$n$-stratification} and the {$q$-stratification} are defined similarly.

 Let us repeat in words part (d) for $m=0$: {\it The set of points of $S$ over which the geometric fibres of $\scrD$ and $\scrE$ are isomorphic, is a closed subset of $S$}.
-When one of the $p$-divisible groups is constant this is \cite[Thm.~2.2]{Oo2}.
+When either $\scrD$ or $\scrE$ is a constant $p$-divisible group, this is \cite[Thm.~2.2]{Oo2}.